Boykina3/CPS_490_Messenger_-project/README.md

 **Frontend:** User sends their Create Auction form being CreateAuction.jsx sends a POST /api/v1/auctions this request adds their title, description, startingBid, endTime.
 The user is allowed to post with the JWT token from AuthContext and calls `createAuction` in api/auctions.js.
 When the form is sent Authorization: Bearer <token> is included.
 If the request is a success then a message will pop up for the user and will send the user back to Active Auctions page seeing that their auction is listed.

 **Backend:** routes/auction.js defines the POST /api/v1/auctions endpoint and will keep it hidden with the `requireAuth`.
 Once the JWT is verified req.auth.sub is set to the users database ID.
 The route handler reads {title, description, startingBid,endTime} from req.body and will then call `createAuction` within services/auction.js.
 This then uses the Auction mode to create a new auction document adding the `title` and `decscription`, `startingBid` which would be set from the user if not set will start at 0, `currentBid` which is the same value as `startingBid`, `endTime` which is set from the user being date then time, `author` which is set to the users ID being req.auth.sub, and the `status` is set to "active".
 This then will be saved as a new auction within MongoDB and returns the saved auction object.
-The route will then send a response bacl to the user as a JSON stating the auction has been created.
+The route will then send a response back to the user as a JSON stating the auction has been created.
 This will then make the frontend update the UI and show the new auction in the Active Auctions list.

 ---